• Skip to primary navigation

 With its unique production methods, distinguished marbling and can't be missed flavor, it's not hard to understand why Kobe beef has become one of the most sought after meats in the world.

-For those with deep pockets who have yet to try its deliciousness, it’s more than likely worth the investment – a culinary experience like no other.
+For those with deep pockets who have yet to try its deliciousness, it's more than likely worth the investment - a cooking experience like no other.

 Still there are alternatives for those with lower budgets or a taste for something more familiar that can be nearly just as satisfying.